vandanal187/1/Glossary.md

 #### Measure

-A segment of time corresponding to a specific number of beats (the number of beats is determined by the [time signature]().
+A segment of time corresponding to a specific number of beats (the number of beats is determined by the [time signature](#time-signature).
 Dividing music into bars provides regular reference points to pinpoint locations within a piece of music.

 #### Monophonic

-A monophonic synthesizer plays only one note at a time. see [Polyphonic]().
+A monophonic synthesizer plays only one note at a time. see [Polyphonic](#polyphonic).

 #### Polyphonic

-A polyphonic synthesizer can play multiple notes at once.
+A polyphonic synthesizer can play multiple notes at once. see [Monophonic](#monophonic).

 #### Ramp